-- 7.2.1 Where a signature is required for any document connected with legal proceedings involving HEIW, it shall normally be signed by the Chief Executive, except where the Board has authorised another person or has been otherwise directed to allow or require another person to provide a signature. - 7.2.2 The Chief Executive or Deputy Chief Executive nominated officers may be authorised by the Board to sign on behalf of HEIW any agreement or other document (not required to be executed as a deed) where the subject matter has been approved either by the Board or a Committee to which the Board has delegated appropriate authority in each instance in accordance with the delegated authority.
+- 9.2.1 Where a signature is required for any document connected with legal proceedings involving DHCW, it shall be signed by the Chief Executive, except where the Board has authorised another person or has been otherwise directed to allow or require another person to provide a signature. - 9.2.2 The Chief Executive or nominated officers may be authorised by the Board to sign on behalf of DHCW any agreement or other document (not required to be executed as a deed) where the subject matter has been approved either by the Board or a Committee to which the Board has delegated appropriate authority.

-7.3 Custody of Seal
+9.3 Custody of Seal

-7.3.1 The Common Seal of HEIW shall be kept securely by the Board Secretary.
+9.3.1 The Common Seal of DHCW shall be kept securely by the Board Secretary.

-8. GAINING ASSURANCE ON THE CONDUCT OF HEIW BUSINESS
+10. GAINING ASSURANCE ON THE CONDUCT OF DHCW BUSINESS

-- 8.0.1 The Board shall set out explicitly, within a Risk and Assurance Framework, how it will be assured on the conduct of HEIW business, its governance and the effective management of the organisation's risks in pursuance of its aims and objectives.
-It shall set out clearly the various sources of assurance, and where and when that assurance will be provided, in accordance with any requirements determined by the Welsh Ministers. - 8.0.2 The Board shall ensure that its assurance arrangements are operating effectively, advised by its Audit and Assurance Committee. - 8.0.3 Assurances in respect of the Shared Services arrangements shall primarily be achieved by the reports of the Director of Shared Services to the Shared Services Partnership Committee, and reported back by the Chief Executive as agreed.
+- 10.0.1 The Board shall set out explicitly, within a Risk and Assurance Framework, how it will be assured on the conduct of DHCW business, its governance and the effective management of the organisation's risks in pursuance of its aims and objectives.
+It shall set out clearly the various sources of assurance, and where and when that assurance will be provided, in accordance with any requirements determined by the Welsh Ministers. - 10.0.2 The Board shall ensure that its assurance arrangements are operating effectively, advised by its Audit Committee (or equivalent). - 10.0.3 Assurances in respect of the services provided by the NHS Wales Shared Services Partnership shall primarily be achieved by the reports of the Director of Shared Services to the Shared Services Partnership Committee, and reported back by the Chief Executive (or their nominated representative).
 Where appropriate, and by exception, the Board may seek assurances direct from the Director of Shared Services.
-The Director of Shared Services and the Shared Services Partnership Committee shall be under an obligation to comply with any internal or external audit functions being undertaken by or on behalf of HEIW.
+The Director of Shared Services and the Shared Services Partnership Committee shall be under an obligation to comply with any internal or external audit functions being undertaken by or on behalf of DHCW. - 10.0.4 Arrangements for seeking and providing assurance in respect of any other services provided on behalf of or in association with DHCW shall be clearly identified and reflected within the practice of the organisation and within the relevant agreements.

-8.1 The role of Internal Audit in providing independent internal assurance
+10.1 The role of Internal Audit in providing independent internal assurance

-- 8.1.1 The Board shall ensure the effective provision of an independent internal audit function as a key source of its internal assurance arrangements, in accordance with the Public Sector Internal Audit Standards (PSIAS) and any other requirements determined by the Welsh Ministers. - 8.1.2 The Board shall set out the relationship between the Head of Internal Audit (HIA), the Audit and Assurance Committee (or equivalent) and the Board.
-It shall: - Approve the Internal Audit Charter (incorporating the definition of internal audit) and adopt the Internal Auditing Standards (incorporating the code of ethics): - Ensure the HIA communicates and interacts directly with the Board, facilitating direct and unrestricted access; - Require Internal Audit to confirm its independence annually; and - Ensure that the Head of Internal Audit reports periodically to the Board on its activities, including its purpose, authority, responsibility and performance.
+- 10.1.1 The Board shall ensure the effective provision of an independent internal audit function as a key source of its internal assurance arrangements, in accordance with NHS Wales Internal Auditing Standards and any other requirements determined by the Welsh Ministers. - 10.1.2 The Board shall set out the relationship between the Head of Internal Audit (HIA), the Audit Committee (or equivalent) and the Board.
+It shall: - Approve the Internal Audit Charter (incorporating the definition of internal audit) and adopt the Internal Auditing Standards (incorporating the code of ethics); - Ensure the HIA communicates and interacts directly with the Board, facilitating direct and unrestricted access; - Require Internal Audit to confirm its independence annually; and - Ensure that the Head of Internal Audit reports periodically to the Board on its activities, including its purpose, authority, responsibility and performance.
 Such reporting will include governance issues and significant risk exposures.

-8.2 Reviewing the performance of the Board, its Committees and Advisory Groups
+10.2 Reviewing the performance of the Board, its Committees and Advisory Groups